-SBAC - Due to COVID-19 district/state guidelines, SBAC was on pause for the '19-'20 and '20-'21 school years.
-SBAC has been administered for the '21-'22 school year.
-The Smarter Balanced Assessment Consortium is a standardized test consortium.
+SBAC -The Smarter Balanced Assessment Consortium is a standardized test consortium.
 It creates Common Core State Standards-aligned tests ("adaptive online exams") to be used in several states.
 The Smarter Balanced Assessment Consortium (SBAC) assessment is administered as part of California's state testing program.
 It assesses student mastery of the Common Core State Standards.
 The SBAC is under the umbrella of the CAASPP.
 (See CAASPP)

-SCIENCE FAIR - Due to COVID-19 district/state guidelines, Science Fair is on pause until further notice.
-Please ask your child's teacher for more information.
+SCIENCE FAIR - Please ask your child's teacher for more information.
 Only projects from grades 4-6 are eligible for the District Science Fair, generally held in early spring.